 4225.30—Other Authorizations – Unfunded Contract Authority

-Agencies may have statutory authority allowing them to enter into contracts or to incur other obligations in advance of (prior to) an appropriation (or the realization of revenues) for the payment of obligations.
+Entities may have statutory authority allowing them to enter into contracts or to incur other obligations in advance of (prior to) an appropriation (or the realization of revenues) for the payment of obligations.
 This authority may be current or permanent, with or without fiscal year limitation, and definite or indefinite in amount.
-Ordinarily, contract authority is used when more than a year is expected to elapse between the time the obligation was placed and the time expenditures would begin in payment of the obligation.
-An agency may not make expenditures to liquidate obligations incurred by its contract authority until funds are specifically appropriated or otherwise become available for payment of the obligations.
+Ordinarily, contract authority is used when more than a year is expected to elapse between the time the obligation was placed, and the time expenditures would begin in payment of the obligation.
+An entity may not make expenditures to liquidate obligations incurred by its contract authority until funds are specifically appropriated or otherwise become available for payment of the obligations.
 Refer to OMB Circular No. A-11, Sections 20-3 and 20-4, for more detail.

-The agencies should report the following activity:
+The entities should report the following activity:

 4225.40—Definite and Indefinite Unfunded Contract Authority

-Contract authority represents write-offs or adjustments.
+Contract authority (whether definite or indefinite) represents write-offs or adjustments.

 4225.50—Other Authorizations – Definite and Indefinite Borrowing Authority